 Be sure to stay up to date with the latest news of The Protection Project.
 To read the recent articles in the press about The Protection Project and the latest news in the fields of trafficking in persons and other human rights issues, please click on the link below:See all the news »

-Are you are a private citizen, a socially committed company, or a corporation, foundation, institution, or organization with interest in Corporate Social Responsibility (CSR) in the Middle East & North Africa (MENA) region?
+Are you are a private citizen, a socially committed company or a corporation, or a foundation, institution, or organization with interest in Corporate Social Responsibility (CSR) in the Middle East & North Africa (MENA) region?
 If so, we invite you to join and support our CSR initiatives.
 The Protection Project is pleased to announce upcoming projects on CSR in MENA.
 For more information, and ways to get involved, please click here.